 In 2009 Northern Appalachian Teen Challenge was opened as a crisis/referral center in Clarksburg, West Virginia which is making a tremendous impact on the community.
 In April, 2011 we were able to move into our existing office space in Bridgeport, West Virginia.
 By providing group support counseling, various outreach ministries, and referral for those in need of residential care to one of our training centers, we are witnessing a mighty move of God.
 God has been faithful over the years and He continues to change lives at Teen Challenge.

 In the spring of 2014 we purchased approximately 7 acres of land in Clarksburg, West Virginia and the plans for a residential crisis center in North Central West Virginia started to take shape.
 The land was cleared and the foundation was laid.
-Currently the outer structure of the facility is complete, but there is more work to be done.
+We are currentyl in the last stages of construction and will be open for enrollments by January 1, 2019!

 Are you ready to make a change?
 Do you need help for one of your loved ones?
-Get in touch with us now.
+Call our office today.
+We want to help.